-Not-for-Profit Domestic Post-implementation Reviews
+Not-for-Profit Domestic Post-Implementation Reviews

 The Board received an update on its Post-implementation Review (PIR) projects.
-Regarding the not-forprofit (NFP) domestic PIRs, the Board approved the issue of two Invitations to Comment (ITCs) for a 150-day comment period.
-One ITC will address the topic of income of NFP entities.
+Regarding the not-for-profit domestic PIRs, the Board approved the issue of two Invitations to Comment (ITCs) for a 150-day comment period.
+One ITC will address the topic of income of not-for-profit entities.
 The second ITC will address the topics of control and consolidation, the definition of a structured entity, related party disclosures by public sector entities and disclosures required in special purpose financial statements about the extent of an entity's compliance with Australian Accounting Standards.
 A subcommittee of the Board is expected to finalise both ITCs out of session.